Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Analogous results in Arakelov theory

-In this section we will discuss normed variants of the formulas in Theorem \ref{mainthm} and Section \ref{secfay} in Arakelov theory of Riemann surfaces.
-We will use the discussed norms in the proof of Theorem \ref{thmhyperelliptic} in Section \ref{sechyp}.
+In this section, we will discuss normed variants of the formulas in Theorem \ref{mainthm} and Section \ref{secfay} in Arakelov theory of Riemann surfaces.
+We continue the notation from the previous section.
 In Arakelov theory, one is interested in canonical norms for sections of line bundles.
-For the sections $\theta$, $J$ and $\eta$ the norms
+For the sections $\theta$, $J$ and $\eta$, the norms